Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 - a police incident number if you’ve been threatened or attacked

-- documentary evidence of a threat or attack, such as photos or recordings
+- documentary evidence of a threat or attack, such as photos

 - evidence of possible disruption or targeting